Hoylande Young Failey was a senior chemist at the University of Chicago's Metallurgical Laboratory ("Met Lab") during the Manhattan Project.

 Hoylande Denune Young was born on June 26, 1903 in Columbus, Ohio.
 She received her B.S. in chemistry from Ohio State University in 1922.
 Afterward, she enrolled at the University of Chicago for graduate school.
 She earned her Ph.D. in organic chemistry in 1926.

-In 1942, Failey became a scientific librarian with the Office of Scientific Research and Development in the toxicity labs at the University of Chicago.
-Her duties included collecting information from British and American reports and compiling a "master index" of toxic compounds for American, British and Canadian chemical warfare laboratories.
+In 1942, Young became a scientific librarian with the Office of Scientific Research and Development in the toxicity labs at the University of Chicago.
+Her duties included collecting information from British and American reports and compiling a "master index" of toxic compounds for American, British, and Canadian chemical warfare laboratories.

-For more information about Hoylande Denune (Young) Failey, please see the following reference:
+For more information about Hoylande Denune (Young) Failey, please see the following references: